|

 As for

-jump smash, you will need to do regular jumps with both feet and
+you will need to do regular jumps with both feet

 practice with a normal smash (as above) when you jump.
 Practice with

-shuttles slowly and get the timing right.
-Once you do this regularly,
+the shuttles slowly and get the timing right. eg jump when the shuttle

-Am sure you'll get respect from your opponents.
-Just keep on jumping
+get respect from your opponents.
+Just keep on jumping whenever

-practice sake, not much of winning.
-Once you perfected it, then think
+practice purpose, not much about winning.
+Once you've perfected it,

 Q. How do I practice hang time?